poweringsrl/cakephp-soldo/README.md

             'token' => '', // Replace with the actual value
             'private_key' => '', // Replace with the RSA private key you shared with Soldo, encoded in Base64 'environment' => '', // One of "production" or "demo"
-        ],
+            'autologin' => true, // Whether to try to authenticate as soon as the plugin is initialized, or wait until needed ],
     ],
 ];